 It is important to note that there is a level of crossover between the average sizing figures (see average sizing table above) of fully grown male and female Maine Coons.
 The range in Maine Coon size therefore may see a female growing larger than a male.

 If you are concerned about the eventual size of your furry friend, in general terms it is safe to assume that a male Maine Coon kitten will grow larger than the female.

 Can You Predict The Size Of Your Maine Coon?

 It is not possible to predict how big a Maine Coon kitten will grow.
 The cat’s genetics will obviously play a huge part in their final Maine Coon size, however, the cat’s genetics could include recessive genes that cause them to be far smaller (or bigger) than their parents are.

 When you purchase a Maine Coon kitten, the only thing you can be sure of is that your new family member will almost certainly grow to be far larger than a standard cat.

 To put this into perspective, an average normal cat grows to between 9-10 inches in height, whereas the Maine Coon breed is more commonly 10-16 inches!

 How Much Space Do Maine Coons Need?

-Every Maine Coon cat grows differently, and varies in physical proportions.
+Every Maine Coon cat grows differently and varies in physical proportions.
 Consequently, there is no one set amount of space that you will require in your home should you wish to own a cat from this breed.
-The space required will ultimately depend upon your Maine Coon size.
+The space required will ultimately depend upon your Maine Coons size.
 The larger your cat, the larger the space required to house them.

 Despite the history of the Maine Coon cat being so unknown, these large cats have been massively adored and loved by so many.